Wednesday, March 21, 2012

 Add a mixed garden salad or green vegetable, some rolls, cornbread or bread and iced tea to round it out.
 Yeah, yeah...
 I served a salad and peas, and peas aren't a "green veggie" and might constitute starch overload, but they were leftovers and I wanted to use them up!

-Unable to see the printable below on your device?
-Click here.
+Unable to see the printable above on your device?
+Click here for a backup printable.

 Posted by on March 21, 2012